pburglin/RocketQuiz/README.md

 - `supabase/migrations/` - SQL migration files for Supabase
 - `.env` - Environment variables (not committed)
 - `.env.example` - Example env file with documentation
+- `public/icons/` - PWA icons and icon generator

+---

+## Progressive Web App (PWA) Support

+RocketQuiz is configured as a Progressive Web App, allowing users to install it on their devices:

+1. **Installation:** Users can add RocketQuiz to their home screen by clicking the "Add to Home Screen" link in the footer.
+2. **Offline Support:** Basic offline functionality is provided through service worker caching.
+3. **Icon Generation:** To generate the required PWA icons:
+   - Open `public/icons/generate-icons.html` in a browser
+   - Download the generated icons
+   - Save them as `public/icons/icon-192x192.png` and `public/icons/icon-512x512.png`

 ---